Camping Philosophies and Tips

-There are also just some good tips to remember as you work to setup your camp and account for different types of conditions you may encounter.
-This section will help gather this general info and keep you informed as our methods change from year to year.
+This section of the site also has some good tips to remember as you work to setup your camp and account for different types of conditions you may encounter.
+It should help gather this general info and keep you informed as our methods change from year-to-year.
+Camping is always an adventure, teardrop or otherwise.